cjjulius/InventoryManager/README.md

 Most of the time, this information is compiled into a spreadsheet of some kind or possibly in a word processing document somewhere.
 Keeping this data up-to-date and accurate is a pain, especially when you have to break it out into multiple tabs and/or over multiple documents.

 You could get a full-blown inventory manager that collects and compiles all the data and organizes it for you.
-But there’s a definite cost to that solution and not one that all companies will find useful (Read: “It’s not in the budget this quarter”).
+But there’s a definite cost to that solution and not one that all companies will find useful (Read: “It’s not in the budget this year”).

 What if you can’t get someone to shell out the money for a product like that?
 Then you have to either keep with the spreadsheets (yuck) or you need to find another solution with the tools you have.